manala/manala-recipes/elao.app/README.md

 Here is an example of an integration configuration in `.manala.yaml`:

-In this example we have two tracks : `/api` and `/mobile`, corresponding to two different sub-projects.
+In this example we have two parallel stages: `api` and `mobile`, corresponding to two different sub-apps.
-On each sub-project we have _install_, _lint_ and _test_ stages.

 ```yaml
 ###############